EarthEngineering/docker-earth-quickstart/README.md

 The easiest way to interact with the private network is by using EarthWeb from the container:

 ```
-docker exec -it tron ./earthWeb
+docker exec -it earth ./earthWeb
 ```

 It opens a console with a `earthWeb` instance ready to use.
 Run any command — for example: `earthWeb.toHex("some")` — to verify that it works.

 ### What about RPC?

-If you are running [Earth Wallet-cli](https://github.com/tronprotocol/wallet-cli) or any other tool which connects to the private network via RPC, you can just expose the ports . . . and voila!
+If you are running [Earth Wallet-cli](https://github.com/earthengineering/wallet-cli) or any other tool which connects to the private network via RPC, you can just expose the ports . . . and voila!

 ```
 docker run -it -p 50051:50051 -p 50052:50052 \
   --name earth \
-  trontools/quickstart
+  earthengineering/quickstart
 ```

 ### Known issues